gruntwork-io/sample-app-docker/README.md

 ## Running the app in local development

 The provided Docker Compose file allows you to run the app locally in development.
-To start the containers, run:
+To start the container, run:

 ```
 $ docker-compose up